Department of Education

 |Semester 3 |

 |Determine the research method and write a proposal and submit IRB application -|

 |Gather data, analyze and complete the research thesis - |

 Educ 7006, Ethics and Professionalism in Education (2cr)

 Educ 5990, Research Project (1cr)

-Educ 7016 Qualitative Research (3cr) OR Educ 7018 Quantitative Research (3cr) Note: these courses are designed for research assistance, and do not have additional coursework.
+Educ 7016 Qualitative Methods for Educational Research (3cr) OR Educ 7018 Statistics for Educational Research (3cr) Note: these courses are designed for research assistance and do not have additional coursework.